Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/06_params.md

 However, you may consider having no default value here and letting the pipeline fail to prevent the accidental overwriting of results.

-!!!question "Exercise"
+!!!question "Exercises"

-    Update the `hello-world.nf` script to use an `outdir` parameter as the publishing directory.
+    1. Update the `hello-world.nf` script to use an `outdir` parameter as the publishing directory.
 Define the default for the `outdir` parameter at the top of the script and give it the default value `'results'`.

     ???Solution